-Removing a Trustee in California | Hackard Law
+Removing a Trustee in Sacramento

+In California, a trustee has a significant amount of control over the trust administration process.
 The trustee has the power to gather the assets of the trust, work with creditors, and distribute the trust assets to the beneficiaries.
 The trustee also owes the beneficiaries of the trust (and the trust itself) a fiduciary duty to act in their best interests at all times.
 Unfortunately, this does not always happen, and trustees sometimes breach their duties to beneficiaries to the extent that it justifies their removal.
-The trust and estate litigation attorneys of Hackard Law are committed to helping to protect the rights of trust beneficiaries and understand how to remove problem trustees quickly and efficiently.
-To discuss your case with one of our lawyers, send us an email through our online contact form or call our office at 916-313-3030.

 The Duties of a California Trustee